-For the rest of you, if you don't learn to manage nose hair now, you’re going to have a bigger hill to climb later in life.
-Nasal hair represents a lot of problems, and knowing that might motivate you to finally take some action.
-Let’s discuss long nose hairs, what they do, and whether or not you really need them.
+For the rest of you, if you don't learn to manage nose hair now, you're going to have a bigger hill to climb later in life.
+Nasal hair represents a lot of problems and knowing that might motivate you to finally take some action.
+Let's discuss long nose hairs, what they do, and whether or not you need them.

 Why Do We Even Have Nose Hair?

 Considering that the hairs are unsightly and often annoying, what are they doing in our noses in the first place?
 We tend to think that body parts exist for a reason, and that extends to nose hair.
-The general idea is that it helps prevent large particles from getting into your sinuses.
+The general idea is that it helps avoid large particles from getting into your sinuses.
 That at least makes logical sense.

 But, nose hair is a far cry from an impregnable shield.
 We all have the hair, yet we all get things up our noses anyways.
 In plenty of ironic cases, nasal hair actually exacerbates the issue of things getting up your nose (kind of like getting an eyelash in your eye).
 So, it's probably better to consider the true pros and cons of nasal hair when we think about grooming it.